HeatherEisan/configurable-locator/README.md

 configurable-locator
 ====================
 ***The Configurable Locator is a replacement to the [Configurable Place Finder application](https://github.com/Esri/configurable-place-finder)***

+***The following applications have been moved to Mature Support: Water Access Locator, Wildlife Management Area Locator, Park and Recreation Locator (State Government), Event Locator (State Government), Events Calendar (Local Government), and Shelter Locator (Emergency Management).***

+***Check out the new [Water Access Locator](http://solutions.arcgis.com/state-government/help/water-access-locator/) solution***

+***Check out the new [Wildlife Management Area Locator](http://solutions.arcgis.com/state-government/help/wildlife-management-area-locator/) solution***

+***Check out the new [Park and Recreation Locator (State Government)](http://solutions.arcgis.com/state-government/help/park-and-recreation-locator/) solution***

+***Check out the new [Events Calendar (State Government)](http://solutions.arcgis.com/state-government/help/events-calendar/) solution***

+***Check out the new [Events Calendar (Local Government)](http://solutions.arcgis.com/local-government/help/event-calendar/) solution***

+***Check out the new [Shelter Locator (Emergency Management)](http://solutions.arcgis.com/emergency-management/help/shelter-locator-wab/) solution***

 The Configurable Locator application is a configuration of ArcGIS and a JavaScript application that allows the public to locate parks, recreational opportunities, boat ramps etc. in their community.
 This repo contains eight unique application configurations: Parks Locator, Water Access Locator, Events Calendar, Event Locator, Wildlife Management Access Locator and Shelter Locator.

 **Park and Recreation Locator (Local Government)** is a configuration of ArcGIS and a JavaScript application that allows citizens to locate park and recreation opportunities in their community.[Try the Parks Locator application](http://links.esri.com/localgovernment/tryit/ParkLocator/)

-**Water Access Locator** is a configuration of ArcGIS and a JavaScript application that allows the public to locate boat ramps, and marinas, fishing sites in the state.[Try the Water Access application](http://tryitlive.arcgis.com/WaterAccessLocator/)
+**Water Access Locator (Mature Support)** is a configuration of ArcGIS and a JavaScript application that allows the public to locate boat ramps, and marinas, fishing sites in the state.[Try the Water Access application](http://tryitlive.arcgis.com/WaterAccessLocator/)

-**Wildlife Management Area Locator** is a configuration of ArcGIS and a JavaScript application that allows the public to locate Wildlife Management Areas (WMA) and huntable land in their state.[Try the Wildlife Access Managment application](http://tryitlive.arcgis.com/WMALocator/)
+**Wildlife Management Area Locator (Mature Support)** is a configuration of ArcGIS and a JavaScript application that allows the public to locate Wildlife Management Areas (WMA) and huntable land in their state.[Try the Wildlife Access Managment application](http://tryitlive.arcgis.com/WMALocator/)

-**Park and Recreation Locator (State Government)** is a configuration of ArcGIS and JavaScript application that allows the public to locate park and recreational opportunities in their state.[Try the Parks Locator application](http://tryitlive.arcgis.com/ParkandRecLocator/)
+**Park and Recreation Locator (State Government) (Mature Support)** is a configuration of ArcGIS and JavaScript application that allows the public to locate park and recreational opportunities in their state.[Try the Parks Locator application](http://tryitlive.arcgis.com/ParkandRecLocator/)

-**Event Locator (State Government)** is a configuration of ArcGIS and JavaScript application that allows citizens and visitors to discover festivals, shows, concerts and other events occurring in a community.[Try the Event Locator application](http://links.esri.com/stategovernment/tryit/EventLocator/)
+**Event Locator (State Government) (Mature Support)** is a configuration of ArcGIS and JavaScript application that allows citizens and visitors to discover festivals, shows, concerts and other events occurring in a community.[Try the Event Locator application](http://links.esri.com/stategovernment/tryit/EventLocator/)

-**Events Calendar (Local Government)** is a configuration of ArcGIS and JavaScript application that allows citizens and visitors to discover festivals, shows, concerts and other events occurring in a community.[Try the Events Calendar application](http://links.esri.com/localgovernment/tryit/EventsCalendar/)
+**Events Calendar (Local Government) (Mature Support)** is a configuration of ArcGIS and JavaScript application that allows citizens and visitors to discover festivals, shows, concerts and other events occurring in a community.[Try the Events Calendar application](http://links.esri.com/localgovernment/tryit/EventsCalendar/)

-**Shelter Locator (Emergency Management)** is a configuration of ArcGIS and a JavaScript application that allows citizens to locate emergency shelters in their community.[Try the Shelter Locator application](http://links.esri.com/emergencymanagement/tryit/ShelterLocator/)
+**Shelter Locator (Emergency Management) (Mature Support)** is a configuration of ArcGIS and a JavaScript application that allows citizens to locate emergency shelters in their community.[Try the Shelter Locator application](http://links.esri.com/emergencymanagement/tryit/ShelterLocator/)

 [![Image of Configurable Locator application](configurable-locator.png "Configurable Locator application")](http://links.esri.com/stategovernment/tryit/ParkandRecLocator/)